By David Tartaglia

 If you are a guy, and your spouse or partner has been diagnosed with breast and/or ovarian cancer, I want to share my thoughts on what you stand to gain from attending Support Connection’s “Wing Nite”….. a men-only, support-type get together.

-We meet at a local restaurant, currently one that serves Italian food.
+We currently meet several times a year at a local restaurant, most recently at Travelers Rest in Ossining.
 We used to meet at a restaurant that served wings: hence the name “Wing Nite.”
 We still call it Wing Nite, and the purpose is the same.
 And… you get a free meal on Support Connection.

 I started thinking about what I could share from my experience attending the Wing Nites, what I wanted to say and how to say it, and make it sound so profound that hundreds of guys would want to attend and, and …….. then I stopped myself.

 Encourage guys to attend something that might help them, when most of us guys feel we can handle everything on our own????
 We don’t “need” support.
 We’re supposed to have all the answers.
 Our job is to take care of our spouses and our families.
 We will take care of everything.